d-michail/python-jheaps/README.md

 Python bindings for the  [JHeaps library](https://jheaps.org/).

-The JHeaps is a free library that provides various heap implementations.
+The JHeaps is a free Java library that provides various heap implementations.

 While the original library is written in Java, this package uses a *native build* provided by the [jheaps-capi](https://github.com/d-michail/jheaps-capi) project.
 The native build is in the form of a